zhoujc999/Cell-Society/README.md

 Known Bugs:

 Extra credit:

-    Our program supports multiple languages: english and simplified chinese;
+1. Our program supports multiple languages: english and simplified chinese

-    Warning dialogs will appear if user enter invalid output or if the data file they choose does not follow the specified format;
+2. Warning dialogs will appear if user enters invalid output or if the data file they choose does not follow the specified format

-    You can change the size of the grid dynamically through the width and height input field;
+3. You can change the size of the grid dynamically through the width and height input field;

+4. Not only can you add new simulation, you can also remove the added simulation if necessary;

    Text input fields only

 ### Notes
 * When you first run the application, the simulation area may be empty or already completed.